ORGAN DONATION IN AUSTRALIA

 - The rate of organ donation and transplantation in Australia is low compared to other countries, we rank 22nd in the world.
 We are behind countries such as Croatia, Spain, Portugal and Italy.

-- If the Australian organ donation system performed as well as the best countries in the world, given our population size there should have been 830 donors in 2014.
+- If the Australian organ donation system performed as well as the best countries in the world, given our population size there should have been 867 donors in 2017 equivalent to 35 donors per million population (dpmp).

 - This would double the number of transplant recipients per year and help an extra 1,100 Australians who are waiting for transplants.